 Since WooCommerce is based on WordPress, the benefits of plugins and themes can be applied here, as well.
 Although on a small scale, the tools built for WooCommerce have a significant impact on making the platform extendable.

 In the Extensions tab, you can find tools suggested by WooCommerce to take your store to another level.
 By the way, there are no bindings to use only.
 You can install plugins at your will from the Plugins of your WordPress dashboard.

-WPPayForm is a Stripe payment plugin that is ready to make the payment system smoother for your WordPress shops.
-With the free version, you can enjoy the Stripe service, whereas the premium option will allow you to integrate PayPal as well. ⬆️
+Paymattic is essentially a Stripe payment plugin that is ready to make the payment system smoother for your WordPress shops.
+With the free version, you can enjoy the Stripe service, whereas the premium option will allow you to integrate PayPal, Payrexx, Paystack, Razorpay, Mollie, etc. as well. ⬆️

 Improve the checkout process to earn a better conversion

 The checkout process is a vital part of any eCommerce shop, and it’s not easy to set it up for the maximum benefit.
 All customers don’t have the same expectation, so it requires time to figure out what they want.
 But wait, you’re not in the dark: